windforce7/math_references/prob & stat/distributions.md

-#   1 Bernoulli experiment & distribution [discrete]
+#   1 **The Bernoulli distribution** [discrete]
 <details>
 <summary>
-What is a Bernoulli experiment and how does it generate a distribution?
+The Bernoulli distribution is a statistic model for the Bernoulli experiment.
 </summary>
 A Bernoulli experiment is a random experiment satisfying: